Updated: Apr 25

-This is a word we don't use too much in our daily language, unless we are talking about redeeming coupons or something like that!
+This is a word we don't use too much in our daily language—unless we are talking about redeeming coupons!

-The culture of redeeming someone is best explained my looking at Ruth and her redeemer Boaz.
-(You can read my retelling of that lovely book here.)
-Ruth was a poor widow, and Boaz redeemed her by taking her as his wife and giving her a home, children, and I think we can safely say, love.
+The culture of redeeming someone is best explained in the Bible with Ruth and her redeemer Boaz.
+Ruth was a poor widow, and Boaz redeemed her by taking her as his wife and giving her a home, children, and—I think we can safely say—love.

 Bought with a price

-This one, as far as I can tell from the surrounding text, uses the language of us being slaves, and we are bought from our cruel master, sin.
+This one uses the language of us being slaves, and we are bought from our cruel master, sin.
 Now we belong to a new, good master.

-(Slavery is not something we see in a positive light in our day, this is speaking of a culture we know little about.
-In the first century a slave of a good and kind master often had a better life than a free man; he had a comfortable home, could marry and have children, performed worthy work, and had proper food and healthcare.
-No christian today believes that we can, or should, own another human.)
+(Slavery is not something we see in a positive light in our day, this is speaking of a culture we are no longer a part of.
+In the first century, a slave of a good and kind master often had a better life than a poor free man.
+He had a comfortable home, could marry and have children, earned income, performed worthy work, and had proper food and healthcare.
+No Christian today believes that we should own another human.)

 Cleansed from unrighteousness

 Righteous is about doing the right thing, being innocent, just, or correct.
-Yet, it seems like more than obedience to a moral code, for there is a list of people given and only one of them did not sin:
+Yet, it seems that righteousness is more than obedience to a moral code, for there is a list of people called righteous and only one of them did not sin: